-The mission of the Asian American Studies Collection is to preserve and make accessible interdisciplinary knowledge and history of Asian communities in the United States and the diaspora and to support scholarship, research, and activism that uplifts Asian communities.
+The mission of the Asian American Studies Collection is to preserve and make accessible interdisciplinary knowledge and history of Asian diasporic communities in the United States and the diaspora and to support scholarship, research, and activism that uplifts and empowers Asian communities.

-The term "Asian American" was coined by historian Yuji Ichioka in the late-1960s in conjunction with the emergence of Asian American, Third World, and decolonization social movements.
-It described a new internationalist and pan-ethnic identity formed out of solidarity amongst Asians as well as with Black, Indigenous, and other communities of color.
+The term "Asian American" was coined by Yuji Ichioka and Emma Gee in the late-1960s in conjunction with the emergence of the Asian American Political Alliance and Asian American, Third World, and decolonization social movements.
+It described an internationalist, coalitional and pan-ethnic identity formed out of solidarity amongst Asian communities, particularly Chinese, Filipino, and Japanese Americans at the time, as well as with Black, Indigenous, and other communities of color.
 The term "Asian American" emerged as a political identity, rooted in movements like the Third World Liberation Front.
+The term replaced the term "Oriental," which was in common use until the 1960s, as an identity marker.
+In 1978, Palestinian scholar Edward Said published Orientalism which described the historical construction of a fundamental discourse in the West that regarded the Orient as inferior.
+These are just some of the critical threads which have contributed to the construction of the field of Asian American Studies.

 Please see the following documents for more information on these collections: